 Veritas Press has come up with a somewhat original way to teach phonics with Phonics Museum.
 This is a true multi-sensory program with its use of songs, stories, games, puzzle pieces for combining letters, flashcards, a "pop-up museum" with pictures to hang on its walls, paper dolls (to visit the museum), colorful original readers, a "museum bag," and traditional workbooks.
+You can buy it as a physical product or as an app.
+My review is of the physical product, although the app integrates most features of the physical program.

-It is also a solid phonics-based program that uses tried and true methodology.
+Phonics Museum is a solid phonics-based program that uses tried and true methodology.
 Rather than choose between consonant-vowel and vowel-consonant syllables for beginning blending, the program uses both.
 The kindergarten program introduces the letters and sounds and teaches how to write both upper and lower case letters.
 Blending begins early with lesson 20, and in lesson 29 children are reading three-letter words using only those letters of the alphabet they have learned thus far.
 The program continues introducing letters and sounds, using a word-family approach through the introductory lessons.
 By lesson 49, children are reading the first of the thirty-one primers that come with the program.

 The museum theme and the inclusion of biblical and historical subject matter in the readers set this program apart from others.
 The cute Alphabet Quest storybook introduces the museum theme at the beginning.
 Then it is integrated with "The Museum Song" on the audio CD, the alphabet/key word cards that feature fine art reproductions (e.g., Van Gogh's Sunflowers for "y/yellow"), small "art" cards that students mount on the pop-up museum walls, a "museum bag" for collecting items beginning with the letter to be learned, art coloring pages in student workbooks, and continual references back to the Alphabet Quest story and "The Museum Song."